smikhalevski/roqueform/README.md

 field.at('hello').isInvalid; // ⮕ true
 ```

-Check that a field or any of its descendants have associated errors:
+Get all fields that have associated errors:

 ```ts
 field.getInvalidFields();